rikkimax/twp-d/manuscript/content/variables/arrays.md

 Notice how we do not care about the length of an element?
 This is because each element will always be the same number of bytes.
 In this case one byte.

-If we concactenate 8 on:
+If we concatenate 8 on:

 {title="While being passed around"}
 | Offset | Value | Name   | Length |